francoisfaubert/sqlite-for-strata-mu-plugin/README.md

+* This plugin is not ready for general use yet. *

 # SQlite for Strata

 Using the SQlite for Strata MU-Plugin, [Strata](http://strata.francoisfaubert.com/) can be ran on a local SQlite database to complete the project requirement abstraction.